 In addition, it provides information on standards to the automotive industry as a whole as well as consumers via the creation of Japan industrial standards (JIS) drafts and the enactment of the JASO organization standards, thereby making contributions in areas such as automobile-related technological advances, ensuring safety, and increasing production efficiency.

-ITS represent technologies that use mobile communication between vehicles and road infrastructure, as well as between vehicles themselves, and covers a varied range of industrial fields including vehicles, roads, information infrastructure, distribution, traffic management, and information services.
+ITS represents technologies that use mobile communication between vehicles and road infrastructure, as well as between vehicles themselves, and covers a varied range of industrial fields including vehicles, roads, information infrastructure, distribution, traffic management, and information services.
 This makes it essential to built compatible systems at an international level.